 For more details, and to be added to the mailing list, please contact:

 Mezna Qato, Margaret Anstee Fellow, Newnham College, Affiliated Lecturer, Faculty of History, University of Cambridge firstname.lastname@example.org

-Yael Navaro, Reader in the Anthropology of Politics, Department of Social Anthropology, University of Cambridge, and Fellow of Newnham College email@example.com
+Yael Navaro, Professor, Department of Social Anthropology and Fellow of Newnham College, University of Cambridge email@example.com

-Chana Morgenstern, Lecturer in Postcolonial and Middle Eastern Literatures, Faculty of English, University of Cambridge, and Fellow of Newnham College firstname.lastname@example.org
+Chana Morgenstern, Lecturer, Faculty of English and Fellow of Newnham College, University of Cambridge firstname.lastname@example.org

 Mahvish Ahmed, Assistant Professor, Department of Sociology, London School of Economics, email@example.com